grumpyjames/birding-almanac/features/a-200-bird-year/part-18-kentish-bhm.md

 The light at the end of the tunnel is the promise of a very greasy meal from a fish and chip shop back in the centre of town.
-We collapse into a set of plastic chairs and enjoy our hard earned nosh.
+We collapse into a set of plastic chairs and enjoy our hard-earned nosh.
 We stagger back to the station and board the train home; excellent day out, bonus tick, fish and chips to finish; a very good bank holiday all round.